mosaicnetworks/monetd/docs/giverny.rst

         --passfile string           the file that contains the passphrase for the keyfile

-Import
+import
 ======

-The import sub-command is used to import a pre-existing private key into the ``monetd`` keystore, creating the associated ``toml`` file, assigning a moniker and setting a passphrase.
+The ``import`` subcommand is used to import a pre-existing private key into the ``monetd`` keystore, creating the associated ``toml`` file, assigning a moniker and setting a passphrase.